modelica/AsianModelicaConference2022/README.md

 The Asian Modelica Conference 2022 has been changed to a hybrid event on November 24–25, 2022.
 It is organized by [Modelica Association](https://www.modelica.org/) in cooperation with [Sophia University](https://www.sophia.ac.jp/eng/index.html) and [Modelon K.K.](https://www.modelon.com/).
 The conference period keeps the same as before of two days, while a conference venue will be available inside Yotsuya campus of [Sophia University](https://www.sophia.ac.jp/eng/index.html) Tokyo, Japan.
 Some other updates are:

-* The deadline for paper submission is extended to 21, August
+* The deadline for paper submission is extended further to 11, September
-* Industrial paper by tool vendors no less than two pages is acceptable
+* Industrial paper by tool vendors, post paper, discussion paper no less than two pages are acceptable
 * Physical exhibition will be available at the conference venue
 * Conference dinner party will be scheduled for on-site participants